 After all, your ATM/Debit card can also be used at all Visa/MasterCard ATMs and merchants, is also secured by a PIN, and can also be blocked by your bank when lost / stolen.
 That means, if you are not too much worried by possible Forex rate fluctuations, an international ATM/Debit card is as good as a prepaid Forex card.
-You also save on the Forex card issuance fee.
+You also save on the Forex card issuance fee and Forex loading fee.

 Multi Currency Forex Cards